Approved on

 When Did Medical Marijuana in Kentucky Become Legal?

-A panel established by Governor Beshear received significant support from state residents.
-According to the advisory panel, almost 99% of the 3,500+ public comments it received on MMJ legalization in Kentucky were supportive of it.
+In November 2022, Governor Andy Beshear signed an executive order allowing individuals with certain medical conditions to possess MMJ legally purchased in other states.
+Furthermore, a panel he established received significant support from state residents.
+According to the advisory panel, almost 99% of the 3,500+ public comments it received on MMJ legalization in Kentucky supported it.

 How to Get a Medical Marijuana Card in Louisville

-Unfortunately, unlike many other major cities, Louisville has not opted to decriminalize marijuana possession.
-Therefore, until an MMJ program is implemented, residents of Kentucky’s most populous city face prison time if caught in possession of any amount of weed.
+Unlike many other major cities, Louisville has not opted to decriminalize marijuana possession.
+Therefore, until the state’s MMJ program is implemented, residents of Kentucky’s most populous city face prison if caught possessing any weed.

 MMJ Card for Veterans in KY

 The advisory panel set up by Governor Beshear found that military veterans find relief from PTSD symptoms when using medical marijuana.
-Hopefully, PTSD will be one of the qualifying conditions should HB 136 or any other piece of legislation legalizing MMJ pass into law.
+PTSD is one of the qualifying conditions for MMJ in Kentucky.

 Final Thoughts on Getting a Kentucky Medical Marijuana Card